The day finally arrives…

 In order to feel better on thyroid medication, you must address the brain-thyroid connection.

-This brain thyroid connection is usually referred to as the hypothalamic-pituitary-thyroid axis (3) or the HPT axis for short.
+This brain-thyroid connection is usually referred to as the hypothalamic-pituitary-thyroid axis (8) or the HPT axis for short and is just a way to describe the complex relationship between your hypothalamus, pituitary gland, and thyroid gland.

-Here I've just renamed it the brain-thyroid connection to simplify the name and make it easier to understand.
+Here I’ve just renamed it the brain-thyroid connection to simplify its name and make it easier to understand.

 You can do that by following these 4 steps: